AdobeDocs/campaign.en/help/v8/start/e-release-notes.md

 **Patches**

 * Fixed an issue which could lead to special characters in the HTML content of a delivery being incorrectly encoded in several browsers.
 (NEO-60081)
-* Fixed an issue which could prevent you from to saving a report on a Campaign v8 Enterprise (FFDA) deployment.
+* Fixed an issue which could prevent you from saving a report on a Campaign v8 Enterprise (FFDA) deployment.
 (NEO-56836)
 * Fixed an issue when inserting or updating data into a custom FFDA schema via an Update Data workflow activity.
 (NEO-54708)
 * Fixed an issue which prevented the database cleanup workflow from removing addresses in the nms:address table on FFDA.
 (NEO-54460)
 * Fixed an issue with the billing workflow which could fail with a "Compilation memory exhausted" error.
 (NEO-51137)